NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

 Here are some serving tips:

-• Cut delicata in halves, scoop off seeds, and stuff with quinoa, meat, cheese, mushrooms, and leafy greens (spinach), and herbs, and bake in the oven.
+• Cut Delicata squash in half, scoop out the seeds, and stuff it with a mix of quinoa, meat, cheese, mushrooms, leafy greens (spinach), and fresh herbs.
+Then bake it in the oven for a warm, nutrient-rich meal.

-• Delicata squash kernels can be eaten as a snack.
-Simply toast the seeds in the oven and enjoy!
+• Delicata squash seeds can be enjoyed as a healthy snack—simply toast the kernels in the oven for a crunchy, protein-rich treat.

 ≻≻-Back to Home page.